baiaohou/cpp-Compiler-Assembler-Disassembler/README.md

-# cpp-Compiler-Assembler-Disassembler
+# C++ Compiler, Assembler and Disassembler Design

+## Author: Leo Baiao Hou ***(Implemented in C)***

-Implemented a C++ compiler (C++ code to LC-4 assembly code), an assembler (asm code to binary) and disassembler.
+Implemented a compiler that converts C++ code to LC-4 assembly code.
+Developed an assembler that reads asm files and generates their machine / binary equivalent (obj files).
+Also developed a disassembler for the reverse operation.